 For all new food premises, and any existing food business that you want to renovate, development consent is required before you start any building work or renovations.

-If you are not carrying out any building works or renovations, other works, activities or change of use that may require prior approval then simply register your business here.
+If you are not carrying out any building works or renovations, other works, activities or change of use that may require prior approval then you just need to register your business.

 Starting a Home Business?

 Home-based businesses that undertake the manufacture of food products is not exempt development.
 In this regard, the prior development consent is required.
 Development Consent or a Complying Development Certificate can be applied for with an application to Council or from an Accredited Certifier.